-The Actuarial function will report its findings to the Board at least annually, covering all areas for which it is responsible.
-The report should be appropriate to assist the Board in its decision-making process and to identify to the Board areas where improvements are required.
-The report should also identify any material uncertainty about data accuracy and explain the approach taken in light of this uncertainty.
+The Actuarial function reports its findings to the Board at least annually, covering all areas for which it is responsible.
+The report, prepared in conjunction with the Actuarial Consultancy, assists the Board in its decision-making process and identifies to the Board, areas where improvements are required.
+The report also highlights any material uncertainty about data accuracy and explains the mitigating actions taken to correct such uncertainty.